utnet-org/utility/docs/architecture/gas/README.md

 base cost.

 This concept of picking parameters according to algorithmic complexity is key.
-If you understand this, you know how to think about gas as a framework developer.
+If you understand this, you know how to think about gas as a unc-infra.developer.
 This should be enough background to understand what the estimator does.

-The [runtime parameter estimator](./estimator.md) is a separate binary within the framework repository.
+The [runtime parameter estimator](./estimator.md) is a separate binary within the unc-infra.repository.
 It contains benchmarking-like code used to validate existing parameter values against the 1ms = 1 Tgas rule.
 When implementing new features, code should be added there to estimate the safe values of the new parameters.
 This section is for you if you are adding new features such as a new